 Tailor your degree by exploring your career path or interest area in your first year, before selecting one or two majors in your second year.
 It's a unique feature of our course model and the best part is, it won't cost any extra or take longer to complete your degree.

 Master of Teaching (Secondary) Graduate Pathway

-Study Master of Teaching (Early Childhood and Primary) and play a critical and foundational role in preparing young children for life-long learning and participation in society.
+Study Master of Teaching (Primary) and play a critical and foundational role in preparing young children for life-long learning and participation in society.

 Bachelor of Arts

 UWA's Bachelor of Arts is one of the most diverse degrees in Western Australia, with 32 majors to choose from including Criminology and Gender Studies.

 - Classics and Ancient History